-Seventy-five percent of all study participants have been recruited in the UK through the National Institute for Health Research’s Clinical Research Network (CRN).
+Seventy-five percent of all study participants have been recruited in the UK through the NIHR’s Clinical Research Network (CRN).

 Early findings from the study show that treatment with tocilizumab, an immunosuppressive drug used to treat rheumatoid arthritis, significantly improves outcomes for critically ill patients with severe COVID-19 and may reduce mortality and time spent in ICU.
 There is a 99.75% probability that tocilizumab is superior to no immune modulation.